Narayanpet: History

-Naraynpet was a major economic town in the region during the 1900s.
+Narayanpet was a major economic town in the region during the 1900s.
 Business flourished during the Lokapally establishment.
-Major goods traded in Narayanpet were food grains, silk and cotton sarees, gold and silver ornaments, red bricks, black wool and other articles.
-Narayanpet was also a Suba (greater administrative district) in Nizam period.
-Narayanpet also got its municipality first in the former Mahaboobnagar district.
+Major goods traded in Narayanpet were food grains, silk and cotton sarees, gold and silver ornaments, red bricks and black wool.
+Narayanpet was also a Suba (greater administrative district) in the Nizam period, and was the first municipality in the former Mahaboobnagar district.
 Despite being a major commercial town, development in Narayanpet was largely delayed due to administrative faults, political negligence and lack of interest from the leaders.
-Narayanpet trademark cotton and silk sarees, and famous line of jewellery shops sell high purity gold and silver ornaments.